smhdhsn/zed/README.md

     'auth'
 ]);
 ```
-The middleware auth is responsible for protecting routes from unauthenticated requests.
+> :information_source: The auth middleware is powered by JWT and is responsible for protecting routes from unauthenticated requests.
-> :information_source: The auth middleware is powered by JWT.

 ### Route params
 You may wish to pass your route parameters to your application.
 You may do so like the following.